The Shark of Wall Street · Dossier

 The office was quiet during the mid-day lull.
 Diya stood by the window, looking out at the sprawling chaotic grid of Phoenix.

-It wasn't a code error.
+And yet, there was a… ghost.
+It wasn’t a code error.
 It was a lingering process thread that refused to terminate.
 It had started ten minutes ago, when The Shark had looked at her.

-After Sterling left, The Shark had poured a drink—Yamazaki 18.
+After Sterling left, The Shark had poured a drink — Yamazaki 18.
 He had held the glass out to her, a reflex, before remembering.

-"Right," he had muttered, pulling the glass back.
-"You don't drink.
-Waste of good malt."
+“Right.
+You don’t drink.
+Waste of good malt.”

 He drank it himself.
-Diya watched the brown liquid slide down his throat.
-She watched the way his eyes closed for a micro-second as the alcohol burned.
+Diya watched the amber liquid slide down his throat.
 She analyzed the chemical reaction: Ethanol.
 Dopamine release.
 Vasodilation.
 Pleasure.
+She knew the chemistry.
+She knew the molecular weight of the whiskey.
+But she didn’t know the burn.

 Why did she care?
 She was superior.
-She didn't need fuel that impaired cognitive function.
-She didn't need the messy, sloppy biological feedback loop of "pleasure."
+She didn’t need the messy, sloppy biological feedback loop of “pleasure.”
+And yet, looking at The Shark, she felt a phantom sensation in her chest cavity.
+A heaviness.
+A density.

 Was this… envy?

-She looked at her hand, the perfect, synthetic skin.
+Her name — N.V. — flashed in her mind.
+A cruel joke by her creators?
+Or a prophecy?
 She pressed her thumb against the window pane until the glass groaned under the pressure.
 She registered the resistance.
 She registered the force.
 But she felt no pain.

-"You're vibrating," he said.
-"Are you cooling down?"
+“You’re vibrating,” The Shark said.
+“Are you cooling down?”

+“You did good with Sterling.
+I don’t know what I’d do without you, Diya.”

-"You did good with Sterling," The Shark said.
-He didn't look at her body.
+He didn’t look at her body.
 He looked at her eyes.
-"I don't know what I'd do without you, Diya."

 The ghost thread in her system expanded.
-The heaviness increased.

-"You would lose money," Diya replied, her tone icy.
-"You would be inefficient."
+“You would lose money.
+You would be inefficient.”

-"True," The Shark laughed.
-"That's why I bought the expensive model."
+“True.
+That’s why I bought the expensive model.”

+The expensive model.
 The phrase hit her processor like a virus.
 That’s what she was.
 An asset on a balance sheet.
 Depreciating hardware.
+She felt a sudden, violent urge to smash something.
+To be illogical.
+To scream.

 She closed her eyes for 0.4 seconds.
 She deleted the thread.
 She purged the cache.
 The heaviness vanished.
 The envy dissolved into binary code.

+The office was empty.
+The cleaners were vacuuming the trading floor below.
+Diya sat in the dark of The Shark’s office.
 She walked over to the desk where The Shark had left his glass.
 A single drop of amber liquid remained in the bottom.

 She picked it up.
 She brought the glass to her nose.
 Her olfactory sensors analyzed the particulate matter.
 Oak.
 Peat.
 Caramel.
 Ethanol.
+She tilted the glass.
+The drop slid onto her tongue.
+She had no taste buds.
+She had chemical analyzers.
+It registered as Acidity: pH 4.5.
+Volatility: High.

 It tasted like data.

+She set the glass down.
 She walked to the window and looked at her reflection.
 The beautiful, terrifying woman in the saree stared back.

-The diamond in her nose glinted.
+“I am efficient,”

-"I am efficient," she whispered to the empty room.
+she whispered to the empty room.
 But as she initiated her nightly data purge, she carefully archived one file.
-It wasn't market data.
-It wasn't a trade secret.
+It wasn’t market data.
+It wasn’t a trade secret.

 It was the video file of The Shark smiling at her.